 Elijah on the Run

-Elijah had to run into the wilderness because Jezebel wanted to spill his blood for discrediting her god.
+Elijah had to run into the wilderness because Jezebel wanted to spill his blood for discrediting her God.
 He then encountered God while he was out in the wilderness.
-Elijah was fed up with fighting against evil and he wanted to die but God encouraged him to continue on.
-God then uses h a windstorm, an earthquake and a fire to teach people how God speaks.
+Elijah was fed up with fighting against evil, and he wanted to die, but God encouraged him to continue.
+God then uses a windstorm, an earthquake, and fire to teach people how God speaks.
 The verses tell us that God was not in those three, but afterward he spoke to Elijah in a still, small voice.
 God then sent Elijah to Elisha so that he could make him the next leader.

 The Cloak of Elijah

-Once Elijah reached the Jordan River he used his cloak to divide the water in order to cross to the other side.
-Elisha asked Elijah if he could be the next leader and Elijah told him he could be the leader if he could see him when God takes him away to heaven.
-If he doesn’t see him while he is being drawn up to heaven then he could not be the next leader.
+Once Elijah reached the Jordan River, he used his cloak to divide the water in order to cross to the other side.
+Elisha asked Elijah if he could be the next leader, and Elijah told him he could be the leader if he could see him when God takes him away to heaven.
+If he doesn’t see him while he is being drawn up to heaven, then he could not be the next leader.
 So the two men started to walk again and then a chariot from heaven appeared and carried Elijah away.
 Elisha then cried out “My father!
 My father!
 The chariots and charioteers of heaven” before he picked up Elijah cloak to become the next leader of the prophets.
-Many Jewish and Christian believers that Elijah never experienced death and he was expected to come back to the world right before it ends.
+Many Jewish and Christians believe that Elijah never experienced death, and he was expected to come back to the world right before it ends.